 Tip number two

-Be mindful or your own talk and actions.
+Be mindful of your own talk and actions.
 Do you workout to lose weight?
 Do you label foods as good or bad?
 Do you pick apart your body and talk about what you want to change about it?
 This is where the true shift happens.
 The BEST thing we can do is work on ourselves.
-Some of my favorite resources are
+Some of my favorite resources for us as adults are

 Intuitive Eating Workbook

 Have an open conversation about diet culture and the unrealistic expectations that come with it.
 Here's the deal, diet culture isn't going away soon so we don't want to pretend like it's not there.
 Likely, our kids will have friends going on diets, they'll overhear adults talk about all the things they dislike about their bodies, they will likely be tempted and try a diet themselves.
 If we can be open and take the judgment away we can create a safe place for them to get curious and ask questions.
 Some prompting questions I like to have clients think about when it comes to diet culture is

 1. Who is benefiting here? (ex: diet industry, plastic surgery industry etc)